Here are some favorite client projects, situations and questions where I’ve contributed:

 In Racine, Wisconsin, 35 young people (ages 12-20) gathered for one 4-hour, afterschool conference in Open Space.
 As a result of that meeting they initiated a youth art newsletter, a downtown, lakefront skateboarding park, and the largest YMCA Earth Service Corps chapter in the country.
 They called themselves ‘Youth Action,’ used OST at all their meetings, and eventually ended up introducing OST to young leaders from all over the USA.
 YouthActionRacineInvite | YouthActionRacineStory UPDATE 2011: Recently one of the three young women (17 year olds) who picked up the leadership of this group so easily back then, reported that she was in the middle of Opening Space for a conference of people working to end the death penalty.
 What she learned one afternoon in high school, ten years ago, now informs her life’s work.

-Jewish in America: The Conversation, a new program initiated by The Jewish Week, the largest American Jewish newspaper.
+Jewish in America: The Conversation, a new, national conversation initiated by The Jewish Week, the largest American Jewish newspaper.
 The two-day summit retreat, held at the Aspen Meadows Institute, offered a safe and creative environment for 75 American Jews who are leaders or potential leaders in their respective fields to talk about the future of Jewish life in this country and what it means to be Jewish in the 21st century.
 Participants came from a wide span of religious, political and generational perspectives, but shared a common love for the Jewish people, its history, survival and advancement.
 They met, talked, prayed, imagined and planned together.
 More at… TheConversation (website) and TheConversationNews (news reports).
 Using what they learned in that first event, organizers have continued ”The Conversation” as an annual Open Space conference they run without any need for my ongoing support.

 Transforming Philanthropy is an initiative that began with the GivingConference, hosted with Phil Cubeta at GiftHub, which brought together philanthropists, weblog publishers, financial advisors, and community organizers.
 A core group then moved to OmidyarNetwork and convened a number of O.net members summits.
 Some of the people at the first of those summits went on to organize RecentChangesCamp, which connected software technologists and community leaders and activists (see OregonianNewspaper).
 All of these summits have been 3-day meetings, attended by 40-120 people, and run completely in OpenSpace.
 At least three new conferences are now being planned for 2006.
 Update May 2006.
 Ted Ernst facilitated another in this lineage, O.net Uganda, 2007 and later introduced WikiSym to meeting in OpenSpace.
 Theresa Williamson took OpenSpace back to her work running CatalyticCommunities in Rio de Janeiro.
 UPDATE 2011: See RecentChangesCamp which has been a great success story, in its own right, now having been repeated on three continents since 2005.
 Beyond this, results flowing from RecentChangesCamp, WikiSym’s shift to Open Space, and other Giving Conference beginnings get harder and harder to track and record — which is just great.